solita/solita.github.com/_posts/2024-07-22-the-x-files.md

 ([until it isn't](https://noyaml.com/)).

-Taskfiles support dependency tracking so you can skip unnecessary tasks and still get a simple project interface.
+Taskfiles support dependency tracking so you can skip unnecessary tasks and still get a simple build system.
 It's not a workflow orchestration system though, so it lacks some features you might be used to from the pipeline YAMLs.
 For example, you cannot make clear and importable parametrized "template jobs" with expected inputs and outputs.
 You can hack around it with environment, though.
 Taskfiles can still be imported similarly as in other build systems so you can